 Since 2001, the Delaware Health Care Commission (HCC) has acted as the lead agency for the Loan Repayment Program for the State of Delaware.
-However, the SLRP program is a comprehensive statewide effort jointly administered by the HCC, the Delaware Higher Education Office (DHEO), and the Division of Public Health (DPH).
+However, the SLRP program is a comprehensive statewide effort jointly administered by the HCC and the Division of Public Health (DPH).
 More recently, the Division of Substance Abuse and Mental Health (DSAMH) was added as a key collaborative partner as part of a broader mental health focus and in concert with the State's health care innovation planning initiative.

 The Division of Public Health, Bureau of Health Planning and Resource Management (BHPRM) is the agency responsible for the collection of valid, up-to-date data on the health professional workforce, and for the applications to Health Resources Service Administration (HRSA) for Health Professional Shortage Area designations (HPSAs).
-The DHEO is the authorizing agency to release funds for loan repayment of outstanding government and commercial loans incurred during undergraduate or graduate education (i.e. principal, interest and related expenses for tuition and educational costs).

-Two advisory boards-- the Delaware Institute of Medical Education and Research (DIMER) and the Delaware Institute of Dental Education and Research (DIDER)-- provide professional expertise and oversight for the policies and procedures governing the execution of the statewide SLRP program.
-The DIMER Board provides opportunities for Delaware residents to obtain a high-quality medical education through continued and attested relationships with Sydney Kimmel Medical College (formerly Jefferson Medical College) and Philadelphia College of Osteopathic Medicine (PCOM) (both in Philadelphia) reserving admission slots for Delaware residents.
-The DIDER was moved under the administration of the HCC in 2001 and given greater ability to function in a manner that serves its broader public purposes, function in concert with DIMER, and address more expansive state health care policy (e.g. integration of oral health into primary health practices).
+Two advisory boards-- the Delaware Institute of Medical Education and Research (DIMER) and the Delaware Institute of Dental Education and Research (DIDER)-provide professional expertise and oversight for the policies and procedures governing the execution of the statewide SLRP program.
+The boards receive quarterly status updates on program progress and operations.
+The DIMER Board provides opportunities for Delaware residents to obtain a high-quality medical education through continued and attested relationships with Sidney Kimmel Medical College (formerly Jefferson Medical College) and Philadelphia College of Osteopathic Medicine (PCOM) (both in Philadelphia) reserving admission slots for Delaware residents.
+The DIDER was placed under the administration of the HCC in 2001 and given greater ability to function in a manner that serves its broader public purposes, function in concert with DIMER, and address more expansive state health care policy (e.g. integration of oral health into primary health practices).
 DIDER sustains relationships with Temple University Kornberg School of Dentistry ensuring opportunities for dental education for Delaware residents.
 DIMER and DIDER have been key partners in the state that assists with the creation of medical and dental opportunities to fill demonstrated needs, recruit candidates to undergo education and training and connect graduates with employers throughout the state.

 The Health Care Commission is the recipient of the federal State Loan Repayment grant and has the sole responsibility of administering and reporting Delaware's progress and performance outcomes to HRSA.
-Fundamentally, the HCC and the DHEO will be the final authority in determining qualifying educational loans.
+Fundamentally, the HCC is the final authority in determining qualifying educational loans.